terra-money/terra.py/README.md

 # Usage Examples
 Terra SDK can help you read block data, sign and send transactions, deploy and interact with contracts, and many more.
-Following examples are provided to help get building started; use cases and functionalities of the Terra SDK are not limited to the following examples and can be found in full <a href="https://terra-money.github.io/terra.py/index.html">here</a>.
+The following examples are provided to help you get started.
+Use cases and functionalities of the Terra SDK are not limited to the following examples and can be found in full <a href="https://terra-money.github.io/terra.py/index.html">here</a>.

 In order to interact with the Terra blockchain, you'll need a connection to a Terra node.
 This can be done through setting up an LCDClient (The LCDClient is an object representing an HTTP connection to a Terra LCD node.):